Police investigating deadly shooting outside of a north Columbus bar - NewsBreak

 COLUMBUS, Ga. ( WRBL ) — Police are investigating an overnight shooting in north Columbus that left one man dead.

-The shooting happened outside Soho Bar and Grill in a strip shopping center along Milgin Road.
+The shooting happened outside Soho Bar and Grill in a strip shopping center along Milgen Road.

+The Muscogee County Coroner’s office identified the victim as 43-year-old Ricket Carter.

 The initial police call came just before 3 a.m Wednesday.